HardlyDifficult/Tutorials/Chapter2.md

 This is a pattern we will leverage a few times in this tutorial, starting with the next section.

 When an entity dies in the game, we call DeathEffectManager.PlayDeathEffectsThenDestroy instead of the usual Unity Destroy method.

 This allows us to defer the actual Destroy call, and to spawn an explosion or play an animation on the sprite as it dies.
+Also it allows us to differentiate between a request to immediatelly destroy a GameObject (e.g. for a scene change) vs a death that should maybe animate and spawn an explosion.

 <hr></details>
 <details><summary>Why not just play effects OnDestroy()?</summary>